-In November, we were incredibly fortunate to continue bringing to campus world-class lecturers who are masters in architecture and, despite their success, masters of humility.
+In November, we were incredibly fortunate to continue bringing to campus world-class lecturers who are architecture masters and, despite their success, masters of humility.
 You can see it in their world-renowned work, and in the time and advice they shared with students in campus-only sessions.
 Perhaps because they are so good at what they do, they know how difficult it is to do great things, and they are humbled by the process.

 Rick Joy’s work is most associated with the American Southwest.
 His firm in Tucson, Arizona, has completed exceptional desert resorts and residences that almost disappear into the landscape rather than standing out in the starkness.
 They are a demonstration of the deep humility he has for the context of his architecture.